The Journey began at midnight, a smooth 5 hours rode by bus with Sundanese Campursari Song played by the driver.

 We chose to stay 200 meters from the top and built the tent fast, our body shaken because freezy rain and hard wind.
 We built 4 tents within minutes, got inside, made ourself dry, made dinner and hot drinks to avoid hypothermia.

 Bonfire and sleep under the milky way was impossible to happen, but we got beautiful hello from the sun in the morning, peek behind clouds shawl, embellished by hills and thick fog.

-As the sun goes up, we were packed and walked back to main post, easier from climbing up but as the Turtle in my team, I always be last person who arrived at the post, even though I start earlier from them…
+As the sun goes up, we packed and walked back to main post, easier from climbing up but as the Turtle in my team, I always be the last person who arrived at the post, even though I start earlier from them…

 They always applause when the Turtle managed to step on the finish line and asked “everything’s good?”…